BartGo/forth-atari/README.md

 ## Why would I need it?

 If you know, you know.
+Knowledge and fun.

 ## How to use these source files?

 Any information where the code came from and its possible issues, are mentioned in the comments.
 I give no guarantee that anything published here will work safely for you - and I especially recommend NOT TO RUN any of it on a real Atari hardware without heavy testing.